Ryan’s practice focuses on energy and infrastructure projects located in emerging and frontier markets.

 the procurement of long term PPAs in relation to a number of wind farms with an aggregate capacity of 400 MW.

-Currently advising the Government of Georgia and the International Finance Corporation on the development of a $1 billion, 280 MW hydropower plant on the Nenskra River in the Republic of Georgia.
+Advised the Government of Georgia and the International Finance Corporation on the development of a $1 billion, 280 MW hydropower plant on the Nenskra River in the Republic of Georgia.

 Represented the Government of Uganda on the development, construction and financing of the $872 million Bujagali hydroelectric facility on the River Nile, including (i) structuring and negotiating all bidding documentation and project documentation, including the requests for proposals, power purchase agreement, implementation agreement, financing and other documents and (ii) advising on the engineering, procurement and construction contracts for the project and the limited notices to proceed issued thereunder.
 The deal was awarded Project Finance magazine’s “African Power Deal of the Year.”